Design Engineers use a lot of complex applications and almost always have their hands full with their work on cutting edge design software.

 While you can always you se a regular mouse for this, a 3D mouse essentially provides you with much great control over your workspace and models and may also improve your productivity.

 Also Read: Best Mouse for Drafting

-Benefits of a 3D Mouse
+Disadvantages of 3D Space Mouse

 While they do offer key benefits above regular mice, these tend to be more expensive than the latter.
 This is in part because they are specialized devices and they serve very specific purposes.